yjcyxky/auth-service/README.md

 ```

-## 4. Configuration of realm and clients in Keycloak
+### Configuration of realm and clients in Keycloak

-### Keypoints
+#### Keypoints
-- Need to Add a New Realm
+- Need to add a new realm (Don't use `Master` realm)
+  The realm name need lowercase letters and no spaces, such as quartet-data-portal.
-- Need to Add Two Clients
+- Need to add two clients
   - One client that will be used by Kong, through the OIDC plugin.
     > The important thing here is the access type: "public" means that the login process needs users credentials to be completed.

+  - One client that we'll use to access the API through Kong.
+    > `Client Protocol`: this account is for OIDC, so choose "openid-connect"
     >
-    > If you need to redirect to the Keycloak's login page, you need to config the `Root URL (such as http://192.168.31.87:3000)`, `Valid Redirect URIs (such as http://192.168.31.87:3000/*)` and `Web Origins (such as http://192.168.31.87:3000)`,

-  - Another client that we'll use to access the API through Kong.
-    > Client Protocol: this account is for OIDC, so choose "openid-connect"
-    >
-    > Access Type: "confidential".
+    > `Access Type`: "confidential".
 This clients requires a secret to initiate the login process.
 This key will be used later on kong OIDC configuration.
     >
-    > Root Url
+    > `Root Url`
     >
-    > Valid redirect URLs
+    > `Valid redirect URLs`

-### How to config Keycloak
+#### How to config Keycloak
 Keycloak will be available at the url [http://localhost:8180](http://localhost:8180).

 You can login using credentials inside the docker-compose.yml file. (default credentials are